paul-hammant/tbd/content/continuous-review/index.md

 Regardless of branching model, the wish is for the PR to reviewed fairly quickly.
 On GitHub (and possibly others) the PR can come from a fork or a branch in the main repo.
 There is little difference to the processing of these.
-In Trunk-Based Development teams, the PR should be on a [Short Lived Feature Branch](/short-lived-feature-branches/) and processed very quickly by reviews towards merging back to trunk/master.
+In Trunk-Based Development teams, the PR should be on a [short-lived feature branch](/short-lived-feature-branches/) and processed very quickly by reviews towards merging back to trunk/master.
 A few minutes for the review is best, and tens of minutes acceptable.
 More than a hour or two, and you are negatively affecting cycle times.

-The short lived feature branch may have received many commits before the developer initiated the pull request.
+The short-lived feature branch may have received many commits before the developer initiated the pull request.
 Some developers will squash (rebase) the changes into a single commit before starting code review.
 Some teams have a policy in favor of or against squash/rebase.